Special Education » Special Education

 The school district has the right to initiate a hearing to show that its evaluation is appropriate.

-At all times the school district will meet with the parent to gather information in the effort to resolve the disagreement.
+At all times the school district will meet with the parent to gather information to resolve the disagreement.
 To help resolve this issue the district will do the following:

 1. Ask the parent to put the request for an IEE in writing and to include: